Home

 His first wife was Alice Mae Alderson (1894-1941), who was about age 16 at the time of marriage in 1910.
 She was born in Pennsylvania, the daughter of Thomas and Frances (Rowe) Alderson of England.

-The Minerds had a son, Alfred Mason Minerd Jr., who passed away in infancy in 1909.
-They apparently also had three other children who died young and are buried together in the family plot at Hill Grove Cemetery in Connellsville, PA: Charles A. Minerd (1911), Thomas A. Minerd (1913) and Jean W. Minerd (1917).
+The Minerds resided in Dunbar and together produced a son, Alfred Mason Minerd Jr., who passed away in infancy in 1909.
+They apparently also bore three other children who died young and are buried together in the family plot at Hill Grove Cemetery in Connellsville, PA -- Charles A. Minerd (1911), Thomas A. Minerd (1913) and Jean W. Minerd (Jan.
+7, 1917, stillborn who was five months premature).

-In about 1917, perhaps coinciding with the death of their young daughter Jean, the Minerds moved to West Virginia, settling in the town of Buckhannon, Upshur County.
+That year, the Minerds moved to West Virginia, settling in the town of Buckhannon, Upshur County, where the firm likely was to operate.
 Alfred's father and nephew resided there as well.
 Alfred and Alice made their home on Depot Street.

 Alfred registered for the World War I military draft in 1918, and stated his occupation as superintendent of the CL & M Coal Company.